 In June 1999, the Governmental Accounting Standards Board ("GASB") issued its Statement 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
 The Commonwealth is implementing the new standard effective for the fiscal year that began on July 1, 2001.
 The fiscal year ending June 30, 2001 has been reported following existing standards; the fiscal year ending June 30, 2002 will be reported based on the new requirements.
+Audited financial statements for the fiscal year ending June 30, 2002 are expected to be issued in January 2003.
 Implementation of the GASB Statement will significantly change the way state and local governments report their finances to the public.
 Specifically, "general purpose financial statements" will be replaced by "basic financial statements," which will include entity-wide and major fund financial statements, and supplementary information on "management's discussion and analysis" ("MD&A") of the financial statements.
 Adoption of the new standard requires, among other things, that the Commonwealth choose accounting and reporting policies necessary for compliance.
 One of the new features of entity wide financial statements will be infrastructure reporting and related depreciation.
 (Currently, the Commonwealth does not report infrastructure nor does it report accumulated depreciation related to general fixed assets.)
 The incremental costs of preparing and auditing basic financial statements have not been determined.